Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_18.md

 In this step we will consider switching from *Twitter Bootstrap* to [*angular-material*](https://material.angularjs.org/#/).

-Angular-material is an AngularJS implementation of Google's [Material Design specifications](http://www.google.com/design/spec/material-design/introduction.html).
+Angular-material is an Angular 1 implementation of Google's [Material Design specifications](http://www.google.com/design/spec/material-design/introduction.html).
 Material Design is a mobile-first design language used in many new Google's applications, especially on the Android platform.

 To start, first we have to remove bootstrap from our application.
 Type in the console: